harish3110/through-tinted-lenses/_pages/about.md

 ---
 Love my work and think we could collaborate on something together?
 Feel free to drop me an email at harish3110@gmail.com or reach out to me on [Twitter](https://twitter.com/harish3110).

-You can also check out my Resume [here](https://drive.google.com/file/d/1p3An689RdQWi4nSwicn-7rO4LOH8G9Av/view?usp=sharing)
+You can also check out my professional resume [here](https://drive.google.com/file/d/1p3An689RdQWi4nSwicn-7rO4LOH8G9Av/view?usp=sharing).

 ![]({{site.baseurl}}/images/profile_pic.jpg)